LTUC/amman-dotnet-401d2/Curriculum/Class12/LAB.md

 5. Relationships between tables (1:1, 1:Many, Many:1, Many:Many etc...)

-This assignment is **attempt Based**.
+This assignment is **attempt based**.
 Submit, before the next class start, a healthy attempt on the system design.

 You may work together and collaborate on this lab, but everyone is responsible for turning in their own DB Schema.